ericlyon/pd-fftease/README.md

 **Acknowledgements**

-This update of FFTease was supported by contributions in coding, advice, and bug reports from @porres, @umlaeute, and @Lucarda.
+This update of FFTease was supported by coding, advice, and bug reports from @porres, @umlaeute, and @Lucarda.

 Happy sonic exploration!